proclaimforum/vscode-proclaimscript-language/README.md

 ## Features

-* Basic syntax highlighting at present.
-Future: code folding and proper indentation support for IF ELSE structures
+* Syntax highlighting.
+* IF THEN ELSE code folding
 * Code snippets using samples from ProclaimForum.co.uk (TODO)
 * inline documentation (TODO) based on samples from ProclaimForum.co.uk

 ## Installation
-Create a directory  %userprofile%/.vscode/extensions/proclaimscript Copy contents of this repository into it, restart VSCode Create a blank file, and save it with extension .pro (or load one previously saved from Proclaim Maths editor).
+1. Create a directory  %userprofile%/.vscode/extensions/proclaimscript
+2. Copy contents of this repository into it, restart VSCode
+3. Create a blank file, and save it with extension .pro (or load one previously saved from Proclaim Maths editor).
+The syntax highlighter will then recognise and parse the code.

 ## Requirements